pbiggar/phc/doc/manual/install.rst

 If you do not intend to compile PHP code using |phc|, you may :ref:`skip <install.instructions>` this section.

+If you intend to hack on |phc|, you should look at :ref:`dev.phpbuild`.

 In order to compile code, |phc| must have the PHP embed SAPI available, which is typically not available via standard package managers.
 The embed SAPI is also required for compiling stand-alone executables.